 Israel's Wix.com fourth-quarter profit down less than forecast, sees rise in 2020 revenue

-It reported on Thursday quarterly net profit of 39 cents a share excluding one-time items, compared with 42 cents a year earlier.
-Revenue grew 19per cent to US$204.6 million.
+It reported on Thursday (Feb 20) quarterly net profit of 39 cents a share excluding one-time items, compared with 42 cents a year earlier.
+Revenue grew 19 per cent to US$204.6 million.

 Analysts were forecasting adjusted EPS of 31 cents on revenue of US$205.6 million, according I/B/E/S data from Refinitiv.